Introduction to Watercolour Basics

 In this Introduction to Watercolour Basics course you will learn all the techniques needed to build a solid foundation in watercolours and how to overcome common struggles that beginners normally encounter.

 You will see each technique demonstrated in a step-by-step, easy to follow manner with a pace specifically geared towards beginners.
-You will have an opportunity to ask questions along the way and I’ll be there to guide and encourage you.
+I demonstrate everything twice so you can relax and watch the first one and then paint along with me.

 Upon completion of this course, you will have learned how to: